 Yes, student-athletes can opt to apply to Seton Hall without submitting test scores.
 However, under the current NCAA guidelines, prospective student-athletes will still need to submit SAT and/or ACT scores to the NCAA Eligibility Center for final academic certification and to meet the NCAA sliding scale standards.
 Please check with the Seton Hall Athletics Compliance staff for more details.

 Do home-schooled students need to submit standardized test scores?

 Home-schooled students can apply for test optional admission but are highly encouraged to submit standardized test scores to assist us in the holistic review of their application for admission.

 Do international students need to submit standardized test scores?

 International students can apply for test-optional admission but must also submit a TOEFL or IELTS if they are not a native English speaker.
 If an international student submits an SAT or ACT score, they may waive the TOEFL or IELTS.

 Can I gain admission to the honors or leadership program if I do not submit my standardized test scores?

 Yes, students can apply test optional to the honors and leadership programs.
 Applications will receive holistic review based on the student’s academic record as well as supplemental application materials required for these programs.

 What if I already sent you my scores or they are on my transcript, but I want to apply test optional?

-If we have your scores on file and you have indicated that you wish to be test optional, we will not review these scores and they will not be considered in your admission review.
+If we have your scores on file and you have indicated that you wish to be test optional, we may use them for your admissions and scholarship consideration and we will update your record accordingly, if we feel your scores will advantage you in the review process.
+However, if the scores will not contribute to strengthening your application, we will not review these scores or consider them in your admission.